pushkarcharkha/ML-Assignments/Assignment 1/README.md

-Perform the following operations using R/Python on suitable data sets:
+Q1.Perform the following operations using R/Python on suitable data sets:

 a) read data from different formats (like csv, xls)